 The Landscape

-Why it matters: This is Google providing first-party MCP access to their own APIs.
+Why it matters: This is no longer an early experiment — it’s Google providing enterprise-grade, first-party MCP access to their own APIs.
 No third-party code touching your credentials.
 No local token storage.
-The server runs on Google’s infrastructure with Google’s security model.
+The servers run on Google’s infrastructure with Google’s security model.
+The same unified MCP layer covers both Workspace (Gmail, Calendar, Docs) and Cloud services (BigQuery, GKE, Cloud SQL, Maps).

-The catch: Documentation is sparse compared to community options.
-The tool surface isn’t as well-documented for MCP-specific integration, and the remote-only model means you can’t inspect or modify the server code.
+The catch: The remote-only model means you can’t inspect or modify the server code.
+Documentation has improved but still lags behind community options for MCP-specific integration patterns.
 You’re trusting Google’s implementation entirely — which, for a Google service, is probably fine.
+The Workspace Developer Tools endpoint focuses on developer documentation access; for full Gmail tool coverage, the community servers still offer more granular control.

 taylorwilsdon/google_workspace_mcp — The Community Standard